Otto-AA/solid-acl-parser/docs/quickstart.md

 // We will create a new doc here.
 In general you will likely get it from parsing a turtle const doc = new AclDoc({ accessTo: 'https://pod.example.org/foo/bar.ext' })

-// The first parameter can be an array of permissions or single permission
+// The first parameter can be an array of permissions or a single permission
 // The second parameter can be an array of webIds or a single webId doc.addRule(READ, webIds) doc.addRule([WRITE, CONTROL], webIds[1])